iAgentNTU/iAgentNTU.github.io/README.md

 git push origin master
 ```

-Then, fire a pull request on github page.
+Then, fire a pull request on github page, and wait for the admin to merge your change.

 ## Add a Research Project Page